 In developing this strategy, the Housing Executive has committed to working within the existing £72.8m funding envelope.
-However we also want to achieve savings within this annual budget in order to re-invest, and we are seeking to 'grow the pot' by making a strong case for additional funding and through better collaboration with health and criminal justice and through consideration of work already undertaken for example on alternative means of funding.
+However we also want to achieve savings within this annual budget in order to re-invest, and we are seeking to 'grow the pot' by making a strong case for additional funding and through better collaboration with health and criminal justice.